flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 * Press the LSK that matches the location of `BCN` on the MCDU screen.
 * Select `AIRWAYS` using LSK5R.
 * Using the keypad type in `N864` *(the airway)* and press LSK1L.
-* Using the keypad type in `MONTY` *(waypoint)* and press LSK1R.
+* Using the keypad type in `OKTEM` *(waypoint)* and press LSK1R.
     * Remember: Airways are on the left and waypoints are on the right.

 ![mcdu10](../assets/beginner-guide/mcdu/mcdu10.png){loading=lazy}

 ^^Planning the Arrival^^

-For the purposes of this guide we will preplan our arrival into EGCC via the `MIRSI1A` STAR into 05R.
+For the purposes of this guide we will pre-plan our arrival into EGCC via the `OKTEM1M` STAR into 23R.

 !!! info "STAR"
     Standard Terminal Arrival Route